What is molluscum contagiosum?

 Molluscum contagiosum mainly affects infants and young children under the age of 10 years.
 It is more prevalent in warm climates than cool ones, and in overcrowded environments.
 Adolescents and adults are less often infected.

-Mollusca tend to be more numerous and last longer in children who also have atopic eczema, due to deficiencies in the skin barrier.
+Molluscum contagiosum tends to be more numerous and last longer in children who also have atopic dermatitis, due to deficiencies in the skin barrier.
 It can be very extensive and troublesome in patients with human immunodeficiency virus (HIV) infection or that have other reasons for poor immune function.

 What causes molluscum contagiosum?